DEXImagingThe proposal

 Today

-The acquired business gets onboarded ad hoc: HR folders handed out on day one, names mispronounced, 'we'll be open seven days eventually.'
+The acquired business gets onboarded ad hoc: HR folders handed out on day one and names mispronounced.
 The wheels wobble because there's no repeatable integration motion, just goodwill and improvisation.

 With Helix